 5. Beat the eggs together in a jug and then once the dough is cool, use an electric mixer to beat the eggs into the dough a bit at a time.
-You should end up with a good pipe-able consistency.
+You should end up with good pipe-able consistency.

-5. Line a couple of baking trays with baking paper and then using the 1.5cm piping nozzle, pipe the dough onto the paper in roughly 12cm lengths.
+6. Line a couple of baking trays with baking paper and then using the 1.5cm piping nozzle, pipe the dough onto the paper in roughly 12cm lengths.
 Leave plenty of space between each one to allow for spreading and rising.
 That’s why I’ve suggested using two baking trays.
 Pop in the oven and set a timer for 15 minutes.
 You must not open the oven door during this time or the eclairs might sink.

-6. After 15 minutes, open the oven door briefly to let any steam escape (don’t bang it shut, close it gently, again to avoid making the eclairs sink).
+7. After 15 minutes, open the oven door briefly to let any steam escape (don’t bang it shut, close it gently, again to avoid making the eclairs sink).
 Turn the oven down to 180°C (160°C fan) and bake for a further 15 minutes.
-Poke a little hole in the end of each éclair and bake for another 5 minutes just to make sure the insides have dried out and are nicely crisp.
+Poke a little hole at the end of each éclair and bake for another 5 minutes just to make sure the insides have dried out and are nicely crisp.
 Cool them on a wire rack.

-A quick note on serving: once you fill the eclairs with cream, the pastry will go soggy after about an hour, so don’t do the final two steps until you’re ready to serve
+Once you fill the eclairs with cream, the pastry will go soggy after about an hour, so don’t do the final two steps until you’re ready to serve.

-8. On the underside of each éclair, make three small holes, neatly spaced apart.
+9. On the underside of each éclair, make three small holes, neatly spaced apart.
 With the 5mm piping nozzle, pipe the Chantilly cream into the éclair using these three holes.